Zack Snyder's Justice League: Cast

-Ray Porter portrays Darkseid, a tyrannical New God from Apokolips and Steppenwolf's nephew and master.
-Darkseid did not appear in the theatrical release, meaning Zack Snyder's Justice League marks the character's first appearance in a live-action film.
-Porter played Darkseid through the use of motion capture and "went through a few different vocal gymnastics trying to figure out the voice".
-Porter was unfamiliar with the Darkseid character upon being cast, but Snyder and screenwriter Chris Terrio helped guide him with their knowledge of the comic book lore.
-Peter Guinness portrays DeSaad, Darkseid's master enforcer, who acts as a liaison between Steppenwolf and Darkseid.
+Ray Porter portrays Darkseid, a tyrannical New God from Apokolips.
+Darkseid did not appear in the theatrical release, with the film being the character's first appearance in live-action.
+Porter portrayed Darkseid through motion capture and "went through a few different vocal gymnastics trying to figure out the voice."
+He was unfamiliar with Darkseid upon being cast, with Snyder and screenwriter Chris Terrio helping him with their knowledge of comics.
+Peter Guinness portrays DeSaad, Darkseid's master enforcer and liaison between him and Steppenwolf.

-Harry Lennix reprises his DCEU role as US Secretary of Defense Calvin Swanwick, whose real identity is revealed as Martian Manhunter.
-Snyder stated that Swanwick has always been the Martian Manhunter since Man of Steel and has secretly been guiding Clark, Lois, and mankind to do good as he wanted humanity to try and protect Earth themselves before getting directly involved.
-Jared Leto reprises his role from Suicide Squad (2016) as the Joker, a psychotic criminal and Batman's archenemy, who becomes one of the surviving resistance members in the Knightmare future.
-The Joker was not planned to appear in the original film, but Snyder decided to use him sometime after his new version was greenlit, as it was always Snyder's intention to bring the Joker into his Justice League films.
-The character was redesigned for the new release.
+Harry Lennix reprises his DCEU role as US Secretary of Defense Calvin Swanwick, later revealed to be J'onn J'onzz/Martian Manhunter.
+Snyder stated Swanwick was always Martian Manhunter since Man of Steel and secretly guided mankind to do good as he wanted humanity to try to protect Earth themselves before intervening.
+Jared Leto reprises his role from Suicide Squad (2016) as the Joker, a psychotic criminal and Batman's archenemy, who becomes a surviving resistance member in the Knightmare future.
+The Joker was not planned to appear in Snyder's original version, but he chose to use and redesign Joker for it following its revival as he intended to use Joker.